 Never having written books before, I’ve been doing my research.
 And I hear that unknown authors don’t make much money on non-fiction books.
 But books are helpful-to-necessary in getting speaking engagements, especially in academia.
 Which is great, because what I really want is the opportunity to talk to student artists in-person.
 These are the people I care most about helping (see this blog post).

 I plan to develop several short (50 to 90-minute) talks that I can offer to Christian colleges and universities.
-They could book me for one talk, more, or all of them in a two-day workshop.
-In these sessions, I’d share some content from the books and, hopefully, sell some.
+They could book me for one talk, more than one, or all of them in a two-day workshop.
+In these sessions, I’d share some content from the books and, hopefully, sell some when they’re published.
 But I’d also be building interest in a one-semester course in Arts Entrepreneurship.
-It usually takes 1-2 years to get a new course into a college’s catalog, so this effort needs to start immediately.
+It usually takes 1-2 years to get a new course into a college’s catalog, so this will take some time to develop.

 This takes the project into Phase 2.

-Now that online and hybrid learning is par for the course (literally…) it would be easy enough to teach one course at several colleges at a time as an adjunct instructor, perhaps spending a few days in person on campus each semester.
+Now that online and hybrid learning is standard fare, it would be easy enough to teach one course at several colleges at a time as an adjunct instructor, perhaps spending a few days in person on campus each semester.